- Brand name

 - you are pregnant or intend to become pregnant.

 Your doctor will discuss the risks and benefits of using LINCOCIN during pregnancy.

-- your child to be treated was born prematurely or was of low birth weight.
+- your child who is to be treated was born prematurely or was of low birth weight.

 - you have or have ever had any of the following conditions: